woocommerce/woocommerce/plugins/woocommerce-blocks/tests/e2e/README.md

 ## Writing Tests

-We're using the [`@wordpress/e2e-test-utils-playwright`](https://github.com/WordPress/gutenberg/tree/HEAD/packages/e2e-test-utils-playwright) package as our framework base, so we generally aim to follow Gutenberg E2E's [best practices](https://github.com/WordPress/gutenberg/blob/trunk/docs/contributors/code/e2e/README.md#best-practices) which helps reduce the framework entry threshold and necessary maintenance.
-Our framework, however, is specific in a couple of aspects, which you can learn all about in this section.
+We're using the [`@wordpress/e2e-test-utils-playwright`](https://github.com/WordPress/gutenberg/tree/HEAD/packages/e2e-test-utils-playwright) package as our framework base, so we generally follow Gutenberg E2E's [best practices](https://github.com/WordPress/gutenberg/blob/trunk/docs/contributors/code/e2e/README.md#best-practices) to reduce the framework entry threshold and necessary maintenance.
+However, our framework has specific aspects, which you can learn about in this section.

 > [!TIP]
-> Using the right selectors can be a daunting task.
-You can let Playwright pick the right selector for you.
-All you need to do is open the page you're testing against via `npx playwright open localhost:8889/path-to-the-page`.
-From there, you can use Playwright Inspector to generate the recommended locators for you, for example:
+> Using the right selectors can be a daunting task, so let Playwright pick the right selector for you.
+Open the page you're testing against via `npx playwright open localhost:8889/path-to-the-page`.
+From there, you can use Playwright Inspector to generate the recommended locators:
 >
 > ![](./docs/e2e-playwright-inspector.png)
 >